CMU-Perceptual-Computing-Lab/openpose/doc/output.md

 ## Reading Saved Results
-We use standard formats (JSON, XML, PNG, JPG, ...) to save our results, so there will be lots of frameworks to read them later, but you might also directly use our functions in [include/openpose/filestream/fileStream.hpp](../include/openpose/filestream/fileStream.hpp).
+We use standard formats (JSON, XML, PNG, JPG, ...) to save our results, so there are many open-source libraries to read them in most programming languages.
+From C++, but you might the functions in [include/openpose/filestream/fileStream.hpp](../include/openpose/filestream/fileStream.hpp).
 In particular, `loadData` (for JSON, XML and YML files) and `loadImage` (for image formats such as PNG or JPG) to load the data into cv::Mat format.